Hidilyn Diaz’s storied career is far from over.

 Now, she will be returning to Malaysia again, but this time, as an Olympic champion.

 “Yes, she will return to Malaysia this October,” Puentevella told Daily Tribune in a telephone conversation.

 “We’re still arranging the date but she will surely leave next month for her preparation.
 The preparation she made for the Olympics will be used for the tournament.”

 Diaz is marching to Tashkent oozing with confidence.

 Aside from being the Olympic champion, she is very familiar in Tashkent as it is where she formally punched her slot in the Summer Games during the Asian Weightlifting Championships last April.

 Although she finished fourth, it was still enough to send her to the Olympics.

-Diaz is still in Bacolod City where she was hailed as an adopted daughter.
+Puentevella said Diaz is still in Bacolod City which hailed her as an adopted daughter.